-Bonus depreciation has been increased to 100 percent through 2022, at which point it will decrease 20 percent every year after.
-Notably, bonus depreciation is now available for used property after September 27, 2017 but not available if the taxpayer leased the property before purchasing it.
-Finally, bonus depreciation is not available to certain taxpayers with floor plan financing (for motor vehicles, boats, and farm machinery).
-As such, many auto dealers will not benefit from bonus depreciation.
+The bonus depreciation rate was increased to 100 percent through 2022, after which it will decrease 20 percent each year.
+Notably, bonus depreciation is now available for used property acquired after September 27, 2017.
+To be eligible to claim the bonus, the taxpayer must not have owned or leased the property prior to the acquisition.
+Also, it must not have been acquired from a related party, a component member of a controlled group, or in in certain carryover transactions.
+Finally, bonus depreciation is not available to certain taxpayers with floor plan financing (e.g., used for motor vehicles, boats, and farm machinery).
+Therefore, many auto dealers will not benefit from bonus depreciation.

-Qualifying property eligible for 179 expensing now includes roofs, HVAC, fire protection & alarm systems, and security systems, providing these improvements are made to non-residential real property and placed in service after the building was first placed in service.
+Qualifying property eligible for 179 expensing now includes roof systems, HVAC systems, fire protection & alarm systems, and security systems, providing these improvements are made to non-residential real property and placed in service after the building was first placed in service.

-With so many changes to depreciation laws over the years, there is often confusion regarding the qualification, recovery periods, and bonus eligibility of various real property improvements.
-KBKG’s Qualified Improvements Reference Chart (updated 02-02-2018) consolidates these rules into a simple reference table tax professionals can use to maximize deductions. » Qualified Improvements Quick Reference Chart (PDF)
+With so many changes to depreciation laws over the years, there is often confusion regarding the applicable placed in-service dates, recovery periods, and bonus eligibility of various real and personal property improvements.
+KBKG’s Qualified Improvements -Depreciation Quick Reference Chart (updated 03-02-18) consolidates these rules into a simple reference table that tax professionals can use to maximize deductions.

 You can download our Qualified Improvements Quick Reference Chart for an easy-to-use resource reflecting these new changes for free, by joining our mailing list.
 Download will be available immediately following submission:

 Authors: Gian Pazzia, CCSP & Harry Sahi